GCSE English and Maths grade C or above or equivalent

 English requirements for candidates for whom English is not their first language:

 GCSE English Language grade C or above

 Months of entry

-Cardiac rhythm and device specialists work across challenging and stimulating hospital and community environments, combining patient care with analytical problem solving.
+Cardiac disease is a major problem of the Western world.
+In the UK the demand for cardiac specialists is greater than the number practising, ensuring a continued future for registered professionals.
+Cardiac rhythm and device practitioners are in-demand specialists who work across stimulating hospital and community environments, combining patient care with analytical problem solving.

-- An understanding of the evidence and research base of the discipline
+Gain an understanding of the evidence and research base of the discipline.

 Course contact details